crazzfeng/sendcloud-docs/docs/Data Analysis/statistics.md

 # Statistics Filter

-Here are the conditions by which you can perform filtering and screening.
+Here are the dimensions by which you can perform filtering and screening.

 | Item             | Description                                                                                                            |
 | :--------------- | :--------------------------------------------------------------------------------------------------------------------- |